josephwright/josephwright.github.io/_posts/2009-10-06-a-model-dtx-file.md

 tags:
   - DTX
 ---
-In my previous post, I've tried to give a very general overview of how the dtx file format comes about, from a combination of the syntax of DocStrip and ltxdoc.
+In my previous post, I've tried to give a very general overview of how the dtx file format comes about, from a combination of the syntax of DocStrip and `ltxdoc`.
 The problem with the bald details is that there are still lots of way to actually use the ideas to construct a dtx.
 So here I'm going to detail a model dtx, which is ready to be filled in with real code and documentation.
 The entire file is [available here as demopkg.dtx](/wp-content/uploads/2009/10/demopkg.dtx): get it now if you are impatient!

 The idea of constructing a dtx file in the way I'll describe is that it lets us achieve several things in one go: